STAY UP TO DATE

 Kahlia McCausland – SiREN Research Assistant

 Kahlia McCausland is SiRENs Research Assistant, she assists the team with research related activities.
 Kahlia also works within CERIPH as a Project Officer and has worked across numerous projects, particularly in the areas of sexual health and working with marginalised populations.
-Kahlia has a Bachelor’s degree of Science (Health Promotion) and was recently awarded a 2017 Research Training Program Stipend Scholarship from Curtin University to complete a Masters of Philosophy in Public Health.
-Her masters project is investigating how electronic cigarettes are promoted and discussed online in Australia, and the process Western Australians take in initiating, maintaining and ceasing electronic cigarette use.
+Kahlia has a Bachelor’s degree of Science (Health Promotion) and was awarded a 2017 Research Training Program Stipend Scholarship from Curtin University to complete a Doctor of Philosophy in Public Health.
+Her PhD project is investigating how electronic cigarettes are promoted and discussed online in Australia, and the process Western Australians take in initiating, continuing and ceasing electronic cigarette use.

 Corie Gray – CoPAHM Coordinator

 BSc Hlth Prom (Hons)